aarjav22/Auto_MPG/README.md

 ## 1. Introduction

-In this project, I build Regression model to study the relationship between miles per gallon and different continous and discrete variables.
+In this project, I build Regression model to study the relationship between miles per gallon of a car and different continous and discrete variables.
 I implemented this regression model in Python programming language using Scikit-learn,numpy,seaborn,matplotlib.

 &nbsp; &nbsp; &nbsp; &nbsp;